NASA to send 3D Google smartphones for robots to space station

+* Shares indicated at top of DAX index pre-market (Adds details on results, background)

-MOUNTAIN VIEW Calif.
-Google smartphones with next-generation 3D sensing technology are about to blast into orbit, where they will become the brains and eyes of ball-shaped hovering robots on the International Space Station.
+MOUNTAIN VIEW, Calif., July 7 Google smartphones with next-generation 3D sensing technology are about to blast into orbit, where they will become the brains and eyes of ball-shaped hovering robots on the International Space Station.

 NASA plans to use the handsets to beef up its Synchronized Position Hold, Engage, Reorient, Experimental Satellites, or SPHERES, which could eventually take over daily chores for astronauts or even handle risky duties outside of the vessel.